A Tailor-Made Tajikistan Motorcycle Tour

 Why have you chosen such small engined bikes?

-In the words of our guide “the Pamir highway kills bikes”.
+In the words of our local guide “the Pamir highway kills bikes”.
 And he should know!
-Our local guides have huge experience of working in these often hostile terrains, and after trying – and in most cases still owning – almost every type of bike imaginable (including the usual GS, KTM etc) have opted for the lightweight, mechanically simple and hugely robust Suzuki DRZ400.
-The bikes cope very well with the bumps and lumps and are comfortable both on and off the pegs.
+Our local guides have huge experience of working in these often hostile terrains, and after trying – and in most cases still owning – almost every type of bike imaginable (including the usual GS, KTM etc) have opted for the lightweight, mechanically simple and hugely robust duo of the Suzuki DRZ400S/E and the Honda CRF250L.
+These bikes all cope very well with the bumps and lumps and are comfortable both on and off the pegs.
 If your drop a bike, it likely won’t break and you’ll be able to pick it and yourself back up without needing a support team and a crane.
 We are huge fans.

 We’ve been doing this route for some time and we do it differently from others.
 Our groups are small and our focus is on travelling first and motorcycles second.
-This means our daily mileages are low as there is just too much to see to be tearing through at breakneck pace everywhere.
+This means our daily mileages are generally low, as there is too much to see to be tearing through at breakneck pace.
 Other tours cover our mileage in far less time, and we wish them well – it just isn’t our desire to rush through.
 Remember, our ethos is to take the time to stop, breathe and take it all in.

 What will the weather be like?